etherisc/tokensale/specification.md

 1. The Vesting contract VestedTokens.sol extends the TokenTimelock.sol contract, which in turn extends the TokenStake.sol contract.
 1. The TokenStake contract locks tokens.
 The sequence of transactions is as follows:
     - The original owner of tokens approves the TokenStake contract to transfer tokens.
-    - The TokenStake contracts public "stakeFor" or "stake" function is called from the original owner.
+    - The TokenStake contracts public `stakeFor` or `stake` function is called from the original owner.
     - These functions return `false` if the transfer is not approved.
     - If `stake` is called, the tokens are staked for the original owner.
     - If `stakeFor` is called, the tokens are staked for someone else (any given address)